adnanhnf/adnanhnf/README.md

 ### 🧑‍💻 About Me

-👋 An Informatics Engineering student from **Duta Bangsa University Surakarta**, concentrating on Intelligent Systems.
+An Informatics Engineering student from **Universitas Duta Bangsa Surakarta**, concentrating on Intelligent Systems.
 I'm passionate about Web/Mobile Development and AI implementation 🚀

 📚 Always learning and building something new — let’s collaborate!